al-kutub/every-marketplace/plugins/compounding-engineering/commands/work.md

 ### ⚠️ CRITICAL ENFORCEMENT

-- **Feature branch creation:** Automatic, happens BEFORE all other work.
-Isolation and reviewability are core design requirements.
+- **Feature branch creation:** OPTIONAL - only if user explicitly requests it.
+When used, provides isolation and reviewability.
 - **CSV status on start:** If you skip this step, you have NOT started the task properly and must commit the CSV update immediately before proceeding.
 - **TDD-first:** Tests written and committed BEFORE implementation.
 No exceptions.
 - **CSV status on finish:** If you skip this step, task status is not tracked and dependencies may block other tasks incorrectly.